 See Credit Details Below

-- The SEC’s new “leave out the third-year back” rule – pros and cons
+- The pros and cons of the SEC’s new “leave out the third-year back” rule.

-- When to address new issues such as Brexit and Reference Rate Reform
+- When to address new issues such as Brexit and Reference Rate Reform.

-- Ongoing evolution of cybersecurity disclosures:
+- The ongoing evolution of cybersecurity disclosures:

 - What should be disclosed?

-- Pointers on drafting the overview
+- Pointers on drafting the overview.

-- Latest issues in using non-GAAP measures in MD&A
+- Latest issues in using non-GAAP measures in MD&A.

-- Five ways to improve MD&A
+- Five ways to improve MD&A.

-- Example drafting and review processes
+- Example drafting and review processes.

 - Why hasn’t the SEC issued any new MD&A guidance in recent years?